sidhanthembrom/credikhaata/README.md

-Credikhaata -
+Credikhaata - Loan Tracker for Shopkeepers

-- Build a backend which will help local and small business owners to keep a record of goods that they have sold to known customers on credit.
+- It is a backend service designed to help local and small business owners track goods sold on credit.
+It provides an easy-to-use API to manage customers, loans, repayments, and overdue tracking — all stored in a lightweight SQLite database.
-- This will help the storeowners keep the records all in digital form.
-- It used a database which is controlled by SQLite and has 4 tables in it namely - user, customers, loans, repayments.
+- It uses a database which is controlled by SQLite and has 4 tables in it namely - user, customers, loans, repayments.

+Database Schema -

 - Visual representation -
   -> A user will have multiple customers.
   -> A customer will have multiple loans.
   -> A loan will have multiple repayments.
-- LOGIN DETAILS -
-  -> email - user@example.com
-  -> password - password123
 - I already have some dummy data present in the database.
 - All user-routes are user-scoped and used a middleWare for authenticating token.
-- For any more information, please see the schema of the tables in the database.

-To run the project locally :-

-- download the project from github
-- npm install
-- node index.js
+Features :-

+- User registration and login with JWT-based authentication
+- Secure password hashing with bcrypt
+- Add, edit, and delete customers
+- Create and view loans with due dates and statuses
+- Record partial or full repayments
+- Track loan summaries and overdue reports

 Dependecies Used :-